ryanlayer/gqt/README.md

             -n 100 \
             -r $Q

-If you have compiled in AVX2 support (uncomment line 7 of the Makefile in gqt/src/c) you can get much better performance by using the "-a" command
+If you have compiled in AVX2 support (uncomment line 7 of the Makefile in gqt/src/c) you can get much better performance by using the "-a" option.

         $ gqt sum ipwahbm \
             -a \
             -b 1kg.chr22.bcf.bim \